Gerard-Deuner/Final-Degree-Project/README.md

 ### Brief Project Description

-write here the project description
+write here the project description (maybe abstract)

 ### Scripts Descriptions

 write here a description for each script

+(maybe include figure of GRN)